Avoca and District

 Special deal whilst stocks last -

-1 of each of the 2005 and 2006 Calendars for $12 including postage within Australia.
+2006 Calendar for $12 including postage within Australia.
 A rare bargain as a collection of 24 good quality A4 sized historic photos of the district @ fifty cents each!!

 Click for order form.